 Meet the Staff:

-Diane McBride, Associate Director: Diane has been deeply involved with SCCA since its inception and served as its first Executive Director.
+Diane McBride, Cultural Site Stewardship Program Manager: Diane has been deeply involved with SCCA since its inception and served as its first Executive Director.
 She has a diverse professional background with degrees in Dance and Elementary Education with a focus on English.
 Her Masters work in Anthropology was curtailed but enhanced by meeting her husband Bob and finally migrating to Southwest Colorado after visiting the area since the mid-1990s.
 Diane performed dance professionally and taught dance and drama in the Dallas, Texas, area for 10 years before teaching elementary school for 15 years.
 Once in the area, Diane served as a contractor at what is now Canyons of the Ancients Visitor Center and Museum in curation, directed education programs for the museum for 10 years, managed the Cultural Site Stewardship Program since 2010, and conducted hiking tours and Road Scholar programs for a local B & B. In addition to her work with SCCA, she carries on the survey and recordation of cultural resources that she and Bob started in 2008.
 An avid hiker and camper, you’ll find her in the backcountry during her free time.
 She is grateful to have been called to the “center place” of this region and is dedicated to preserving the characteristics of our local public lands and engaging others in its stewardship.